Decisive UK election result cheers companies - PMIs

 Still, the index has not exceeded the 50 threshold denoting growth since August - the longest run below that mark since 2009 - and survey compiler IHS Markit said its readings were consistent with no growth in the economy in the fourth quarter.

-Investors are watching for early signs of the impact of Johnson's emphatic victory in the Dec.
-12 election when he defeated the opposition Labour Party under left-wing leader Jeremy Corbyn.
+Investors are watching for early signs of the impact of Johnson's emphatic victory over the opposition Labour Party under left-wing leader Jeremy Corbyn, and sterling - already on a rising trend on Monday - rose modestly after the PMI report.
+GBP/

-"The modest rebound in new work provides another signal that business conditions should begin to improve in the coming months, helped by a boost to business sentiment from greater Brexit clarity and a more predictable political landscape," said Tim Moore, economics associate director at IHS Markit.
+"Today's release suggests that there could be a post-election bounce in the data over the next few months as confidence improves," said Thomas Pugh, UK economist at consultancy Capital Economics.

+"If this is confirmed in January and February then it should be enough to convince the Bank (of England) to keep rates at 0.75%."

 Johnson's success in winning a large parliamentary majority means Britain is on course to leave the European Union on Jan.
 31 and start an 11-month, no-change transition period.